Exact Combinatorial Density of States for the Critical 1D Ising Model: Introduction

+In this context, understanding the exact combinatorial structure of degenerate states sharing the same zero-temperature energy provides a fundamental bridge between microscopic spin configurations and macroscopic thermodynamic quantities, such as residual entropy~\cite{Baez2011,Baxter1982,Pathria2021,Lieb1967,Pauling1935}.
+Furthermore, establishing the density of states analytically offers a profound advantage over numerical sampling methods.
+While standard Metropolis Monte Carlo simulations sample individual configurations for a given energy, flat-histogram techniques like the Wang-Landau algorithm~\cite{10.1119/1.1707017} reconstruct the energy landscape by computing the macroscopic degeneracies.
+Deriving these degeneracies exactly provides a thermodynamically richer description, directly yielding the exact total entropy of the system and bypassing numerical approximations entirely \cite{WangLandau1}.

-The present work differs from both approaches in scope and methodology.
-Rather than focusing on the thermal partition function or the dynamical detection of criticality, we perform a microcanonical combinatorial analysis of the ground-state manifold of the one-dimensional antiferromagnetic Ising model under a longitudinal magnetic field.
-We show that, at the nontrivial quantum critical point (QCP) $B_{\mathrm{crit}} = B/J = 2$, the number of degenerate configurations follows the Fibonacci sequence for open chains and the Lucas sequence for periodic rings \cite{Fibo1,Alexander2014AGE}.
-This correspondence arises from the non-adjacency constraint imposed on spin-up configurations at criticality, thereby exposing a topological dependence of the microstates.
-In contrast to prior algebraic treatments, our analysis highlights the number-theoretic structure of critical degeneracies as a direct physical property of the Ising Hamiltonian, suggesting potential implications involving one-dimensional spin chains, critical manifolds, and combinatorial aspects of quantum many-body systems.
+Diverging from approaches focused on the canonical partition function or the dynamical detection of criticality, we perform a microcanonical combinatorial analysis of the one-dimensional antiferromagnetic Ising model under a longitudinal magnetic field.
+We show that at the nontrivial ground-state level crossing (GLC) $B_{\mathrm{crit}} = B/J = 2$, the number of degenerate configurations follows the Fibonacci sequence for open chains and the Lucas sequence for periodic rings.
+Crucially, we extend this analysis to the full excitation spectrum, where a Diophantine equation dictates how spin pairs organize across the various excited levels, exposing a fundamental structural distinction: open boundaries act as fractional topological defects that densify the chain spectrum into energy steps of $2J$, whereas the closed-ring spectrum remains quantized in discrete units of $4J$.
+To systematize the state counting, we apply tools from analytic combinatorics, demonstrating that the critical manifold is constructed through a superposition of boundary collapses and bulk clusters governed by $p$-fold Fibonacci convolutions~\cite{Fibo1,Alexander2014AGE,Bunder01051992,flajolet2009analytic}.
+By mapping these topological defects onto an algebraic generating function via the transfer matrix formalism, we establish an exact generalization for the density of states across all excitation levels at criticality.
+In contrast to prior algebraic treatments, our analysis highlights the number-theoretic structure of critical degeneracies as an intrinsic physical property of the Ising Hamiltonian, suggesting broader implications for one-dimensional spin chains, critical manifolds, and the combinatorial properties of quantum many-body systems.